Master & PhD in Economics

 – The Great Recession.

-Advanced Econometrics II - ECO 562B 8 ECTS
+Advanced Econometrics II - ECO_52662_EP 8 ECTS

 Nonlinear, Qualitative Data, and Panel Methods40 hours